Saturday morning, people in Rochester gathered to celebrate the dawn of "resounding voices."

 "Since the dark day arrived, we tried to find the moment that we could break through the clouds and found in the sunshine and enjoy in the moment and live happy," added choir member, Yang Gao.

-While they say it may be too late to cure his disease, they hope to make an impact for future generations.
+Brimijoin and Gao run a research lab at the Mayo Clinic for Alzheimer’s disease and they say while it may be too late to cure his disease, they hope to make an impact for future generations.